How HDPE Milk Jugs Are Made and a Great Alternative

 July 3, 2020

+Did you know that most dairy plants produce their own HDPE milk jugs?
+They do!
 In this article, we explain the current production process, and then we’ll introduce you to a better way of going about it.
-If you have ever wanted to know how HDPE milk jugs are produced – and learn about an alternative to that cumbersome, costly process, you are in for a treat.
+If you have ever wanted to know how HDPE milk jugs are made – and learn about an alternative to that cumbersome, costly process, you are in for a treat.

 How does the extrusion blow molder work?